onap/policy-parent/docs/clamp/acm/design-impl/clamp-runtime-acm.rst

      toscaCompositionName: customCompositionType

-If there are no values provided for customisation, the default node types "org.onap.policy.clamp.acm.AutomationCompositionElement" and "org.onap.policy.clamp.acm.AutomationComposition" are used for the AC element and composition by the runtime-acm.
+If there are no values provided for customisation, the default node types "org.onap.policy.clamp.acm.AutomationCompositionElement" and "org.onap.policy.clamp.acm.AutomationComposition" are used for the AC element and composition by the ACM-runtime.
 In this case, the element and composition definition has to be derived from the same in the TOSCA.
 For overriding the names in the onap helm chart, the following properties can be updated in the values.yaml.